magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 ## Preview mode

 In this mode, the Magento_Staging module builds a view of a store for a specific future date.
-You can surf a store, add products to the cart, go to checkout, apply gift certificates and discounts, apply for a shipment.
+You can surf the storefront, add products to the cart, go to checkout, apply gift certificates and discounts, order shipment.
 Payment methods and placing an order are not available in a preview mode.

 ### Different websites